 Reserving (protects for 120 days):

 A name reservation temporarily protects the name by giving the owner exclusive rights to the use of that name while a business or entity is being organized.
 You may reserve a business name if you are intending to do business using that name.
-A business reservation is valid for 120 days and is non-renewable.
+A business reservation is valid for 120 days.

 Note: If the business name reservation has not expired but you are ready to use your reserved name please submit the following items together hardcopy: